oroinc/orocommerce/src/Oro/Bundle/ShoppingListBundle/Resources/doc/api_frontend/shopping_list.md

 the result quantity will be the sum of the existing quantity and the quantity specified in the request.

-**Note:** When an item is added to the default shopping list by using the string `default` as the shopping list ID and there ia no a shopping list, it will be created automatically.
+**Note:** When an item is added to the default shopping list by using the string `default` as the shopping list ID and there is no a shopping list, it will be created automatically.

 The all added and updated records are returned in the response.